 To fairly compare the confidence intervals across methods, and given that 1000 bootstrap replications is fair but not very large, would it be useful to also bootstrap the standard errors of the IVW approach under the same number of replications, to make sure that the differences in confidence intervals are due to the method of estimation and not the method of computing standard errors?

-Answer)
+Answer) This is an interesting point but we think it might be outside the scope of this paper.
+The method of determing se of the IVW approach that we are comparing against is the standard one used in the field and we are interested in showing how that implementation compares against the one that we have developed here.
+One way in which we have improved on the problem that the reviewer has rightly pointed out is the following: Previously we were comparing false discovery rates in the null models and the power in the non-null models separately.
+So if some method had a higher FDR it would potentially also have a higher power, which is not a meaningful result.
+Instead, we now evaluate the overall sensitivity and specificity of each method in discriminating between a null and a non-null model, by reporting the area under the receiver operator curve.

 I don’t understand the sentence on line 434-435 on the shrinkage step.